 \section{Membership Leakage Analysis}

 The above results fully demonstrate the effectiveness of our decision-based attacks.
-Here, we delve more deeply into the reasons for the success of member inference.
-Our boundary-attack utilizes the magnitude of the perturbation to determine whether the sample is a member or not, and the key status indicator to stop generating perturbations remains the final decision change of the model.
+Here, we delve more deeply into the reasons for the success of membership inference.
+Our boundary attack utilizes the magnitude of the perturbation to determine whether the sample is a member or not, and the key to stop searching perturbations is the final decision change of the model.
 Here, the status of decision change actually contains information about the decision boundary, i.e., the perturbed sample crosses the decision boundary.
 This suggests a new perspective on the relationship between member samples and non-member samples, and we intend to analyze membership leakage from this perspective.
-Given that the experimental results have validated our key intuition: The perturbation needed to change a member sample’s predicted label is larger than non-members.
-We argue that the distance between the member sample and its decision boundary is larger than that of the non-member sample.
+Since previous experiments have verified our key intuition that the perturbation required to change the predicted label of a member sample is larger than that of a non-member, we argue that the distance between the member sample and its decision boundary is typically larger than that of the non-member sample.
 Next, we will verify it both quantitatively and qualitatively.